The picture of health.

 Clinical placements are a required element of this program, and you will be assigned placements at approved training sites.
-Additional sites may be considered in consultation with program faculty.
 There is no guarantee that students will receive a placement at their preferred clinical site.
 All expenses associated with the completion of clinical placement will be the responsibility of the student.

 You will require a clear Certificate of Conduct (Criminal Record Check and Vulnerability Sector Check) to be permitted into a clinical placement.
-Those with an unclear Certificate of Conduct are advised to speak with program faculty at the beginning of the program.
+Students with an unclear Certificate of Conduct are advised to contact firstname.lastname@example.org

 Entrance requirements for the X-Ray Skills for Medical Laboratory Technologists program are as follows: